VIRTUAL PERINATAL MENTAL HEALTH CONFERENCE

 KATIE LOVELAND (she/her/hers)

-Katie Loveland is the owner of Loveland Consulting LLC and brings over a decade of experience working with programs in Montana, including numerous projects with State, Local and Tribal Agencies designed to assess needs, evaluate programs and optimize operations.
+Katie Loveland, MSW, MPH, is the owner of Loveland Consulting LLC and brings over a decade of experience working with programs in Montana, including numerous projects with State, Local and Tribal Agencies designed to assess needs, evaluate programs and optimize operations.
 Her areas of expertise include mental health, substance use, chronic disease, human services, and evidence-based practice.
 She has a Master’s Degree in Social Work and a Master’s Degree in Public Health from the University of Michigan.

 BRIE MACLAURIN (she/her/hers)

-Brie MacLaurin is the Executive Director of Healthy Mothers, Healthy Babies, The Montana Coalition, Inc. (HMHB), a statewide non-profit with a focus on improving the health, well-being, and safety of children aged 0-3, including pregnancy.
+Brie MacLaurin, RN, is the Executive Director of Healthy Mothers, Healthy Babies, The Montana Coalition, Inc. (HMHB), a statewide non-profit with a focus on improving the health, well-being, and safety of children aged 0-3, including pregnancy.
 She brings deep experience working with pregnant women, young children and their families, and the systems that support them in the work of HMHB.
 She has received numerous commendations for her dedication to improving maternal and child health in Montana.
 Brie worked for more than a decade in the field as a public health home visiting nurse and lactation consultant, who most recently managed the maternal and child health program at Lewis and Clark Public Health, before she came to work at HMHB.
 Brie was born and raised in Helena, Montana, graduated with honors from the College of Nursing at Montana State University and is a proud mom of three.

 LINDA MAYES (she/her/hers)

-Dr. Linda Mayes is the Arnold Gesell Professor of Child Psychiatry, Pediatrics, and Psychology and Director of the Yale Child Study Center.
+Linda Mayes, MD, is the Arnold Gesell Professor of Child Psychiatry, Pediatrics, and Psychology and Director of the Yale Child Study Center.
 She is also Special Advisor to the Dean in the Yale School of Medicine.
 Trained as a pediatrician, Dr. Mayes’s research focuses on stress-response and regulatory mechanisms in young children at both biological and psychosocial risk.
 She has especially focused on the impact of prenatal substance use on children’s long-term outcomes.
 She has made contributions to understanding the mechanisms of the effect of prenatal stimulant exposure on the ontogeny of arousal regulatory systems and the relation between dysfunctional emotional regulation and impaired prefrontal cortical function in young children.
 She has published widely in the developmental psychology, pediatrics, and child psychiatry literature.

 HELENA RUTHERFORD (she/her/hers)

-Dr. Helena Rutherford is an Associate Professor at Yale Child Study Center with appointments in Yale’s Department of Psychology, Interdepartmental Neuroscience Program, and Combined Program in Biological and Biomedical Sciences.
+Helena Rutherford, PhD, is an Associate Professor at Yale Child Study Center with appointments in Yale’s Department of Psychology, Interdepartmental Neuroscience Program, and Combined Program in Biological and Biomedical Sciences.
 She is also faculty at University College London and the Anna Freud National Center for Children and Families.
 Dr. Rutherford directs the Before and After Baby Lab, where her research focuses on the psychology and neurobiology of the perinatal period.

 AMY STIFFARM (she/her/hers)